 - 3 garlic cloves, minced

 - 1 medium onion, diced

-- 1 large red bell pepper, sliced into thin strips
+- 1 large red bell pepper or poblano, sliced into thin strips

 - 1 28 ounce can whole peeled tomatoes, chopped